Altamura Island: History

 From the account given by the unknown correspondent, it can be inferred that as of September, 27th 1854 the island didn't appear in any of the maps examined.

-A few hypotheses have recently been suggested about the origin of the island's name, which is formally identical to that of the city of Altamura, Italy.
-In particular, on an ancient map dated 1579 by Abraham Ortelius, occurs the name Atamirato which might be a pre-existing name given by the Indigenous people of Mexico or it may have derived from Altamira, which was also common as a surname of nobles.
-This name allegedly became "Altamura" and, in this respect, it's worth noting the presence in the area of Mexico in front of the island of Italian missionaries in the 17th century and 18th century centuries.
-The work Bibliothecae Dominicanae (1677) by Italian Dominican Ambrogio del Giudice (nicknamed "Altamura") may also have played a role in the current name of the island since the book provided accounts of some religious people who evangelized or lived in Mexico.
+A few hypotheses have recently been suggested about the origin of the island's name.
+In an ancient map dated 1579 by Abraham Ortelius occurs the name Atamirato, which might be a pre-existing name given by the Indigenous people of Mexico, or one derived from Altamira, which was also common as a surname of nobles.
+This name allegedly became Altamura, which is formally identical to that of the city of Altamura, Italy, a fact partially explained by the presence in the greater local area of Italian missionaries in the 17th century and 18th century.
+The work Bibliothecae Dominicanae (1677) by Italian Dominican Ambrogio del Giudice (nicknamed "Altamura") may also have played a role in the current name of the island, with the book providing some accounts of the local area.